-- 1 In this Agreement words and expressions shall have the same meanings as are respectively assigned to them in the General Conditions hereinafter referred to. - 2.
-The following documents shall be deemed to form and be read and construed as part of this Agreement, viz. - a) The Letter of Acceptance; - b) The Said Tender (Technical Bid); - c) The Conditions of Contract (Parts I and II) - d) The Specifications; - e) The Drawings; - f) The Bill of Quantities and - g) The Addenda - h) Letters exchanged between the Employer and the Tenderer up to the issue of Letter of Acceptance as separately listed and annexed here to. - 3.
+- part of this Agreement, viz.a) The Letter of Acceptance; - b) The Said Tender (Technical Bid); - c) The Conditions of Contract (Parts I and II) - d) The Specifications; - e) The Drawings; - f) The Bill of Quantities and - g) The Addenda - h) Letters exchanged between the Employer and the Tenderer up to the issue of Letter of Acceptance as separately listed and annexed here to. - 3.
 In consideration of the payments to be made by the Employer to the contractor as hereinafter mentioned the Contractor hereby covenants with the Employer to execute and complete the works and remedy any defects therein in conformity in all respect with the provisions of the Contract. - 4.
-The Employer hereby covenants to pay the Contractor in consideration of the execution and completion of the works and the remedying of defects therein the Contract Price or and such other sum as may become payable under the Provisions of the Contract at the times and in the manner prescribed by the Contract.
+The Employer hereby covenants to pay the Contractor in consideration of the execution and completion of the works and the remedying of defects therein the Contract Price or and such other sum as may become payable under the Provisions of the Contract at the times and in the manner prescribed by the was hereunto affixed in the presence of

 IN WITNESS whereof the parties hereto have caused this Agreement to be executed the day and year first above written in accordance with their respective laws.

-This document contains pages in al l.
-This agreement is s assigned No. CEA
+This document contains pages in all.
+This agreement is assigned No. CEA /20XX-XX.

-/20XX-XX.

 The Common Seal of

-was hereunto affixed in the pr resence of :